Dave van den Bergh at a Glance:

 The attacker then transferred back to the Eredivisie with FC Utrecht, just one hour south of his hometown of Amsterdam.
 He would make 204 total appearances across all competitions, scoring 32 goals while tallying 32 assists in his time in Utrecht.
 In 2003, he was part of the Utrecht squad that defeated Feyenoord, 4-1, in the KNVB Dutch Cup—its second in club history.
 The team then won back-to-back domestic cup titles after defeating FC Twente, 1-0, in the 2004 edition of the KNVB Dutch Cup.
 Van den Bergh also helped secure the Johan Cruyff Shield for the Utrecht trophy case after defeating his former club Ajax, 4-2, at Amsterdam ArenA.
 Van den Bergh’s play at Utrecht earned him two call-ups with the Dutch National Team, including his international debut in 2004 in a 2–2 draw against Sweden.

-In 2010, the Dutch international became an assistant coach with the United States U-20 National Team and stayed Stateside after obtaining a U.S. Green Card in 2007.
+In 2010, following his playing career, the Dutch international became an assistant coach with the United States U-20 National Team and stayed Stateside after obtaining a U.S. Green Card in 2007.
 Van den Bergh and his wife, Alexie, have three children, Ryan, Max, and Sam.

 Dave van den Bergh’s Coaching Background